burnedfaceless/90in90-Android/index.md

 90 in 90 is a simple Android app that allows a user to track AA Meetings as they complete 90 Meetings in 90 Days.
 The app does not connect to the internet and stores all data locally.

+## Privacy Policy
+This app does not collect any user data.
+All data is stored locally on the user device.
+This app does not connect to the internet or store anything in the cloud.

 ### Support or Contact